 We performed a comparison between IBM Informix and Oracle Database In-Memory based on real PeerSpot user reviews.

-Find out in this report how the two Embedded Database solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."So far, we do not have a lot of issues.
-It's pretty problem-free."
+Find out in this report how the two Embedded Database solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The stability is incredible.
+I have customers with uptimes of several years."

 "It supports in-house-built applications in .NET and VB6"